Table of Contents

 Though not originally a part of major clinical diagnostic criteria, renal involvement is quite common and is now considered disease-defining criteria by many.
 The most common anomalies are renal dysplasia, vesicoureteric reflux, renal tubular acidosis and urinary obstruction.

 Severe growth retardation is seen in a majority of children.
 Chronic malnutrition, malabsorption, growth hormone resistance contributes to growth failure.
 Failure to thrive, chronic wasting, suboptimal height for age and weight for age is common.
 The neurocognitive and developmental delay is also common.

-Diagnosis and Management of Alagille Syndrome
+Diagnosis of Alagille Syndrome

 A high index of suspicion for Alagille syndrome should be maintained while evaluating a case of neonatal cholestasis.
 Investigations which help reach the diagnosis are: